Last updated: 2023-03-26, Scribes of Fate (Update 37 / Patch 8.3.5)

 - Markyn Ring of Majesty (MRoM): significantly boosts your Weapon Damage (200) and Armor (2314) – both are super valuable for melee builds.
 I’ve found MRoM is worth slotting even if you only have two 3-pc bonuses, due to the stat density

 - Rush of Agony (RoA): pulls enemies within 10m when you land Stampede, and after 2 sec deals PBAoE damage to enemies within 7m of you, not where you landed Stampede.
-In BGs, this accounts for ~11+% of my total damage.
-The AoE pull is the lynchpin for the build’s “main assist” playstyle
+In BGs, this accounts for ~11% of my total damage.
+The AoE pull synergizes terrifically with the AoE CC and AoE damage mechanics of this build

 - Titanic Cleave (TC): increases the damage of Brawler (Cleave morph) based on the number of targets hit.
 That is, TC makes Brawler hit hard in packed fights, and RoA and TC synergize strongly.
 The perfected set bonus of 1190 penetration boosts all damage.

 - Wretched Vitality (WV): boosts your Stamina and Magicka Recovery when you apply Major or Minor Buffs (or Debuffs).
 With this build, WV is backbarred (i.e. the 5-pc set bonus is available only on the backbar), given that casting Ice Fortress procs both recovery buffs, and these buffs persist when you swap to the frontbar